MarcAbonce/react-lang-selecta/README.md

 - Not knowing the difference between a language and a locale.
 - Language names are all written in the international language so you don't get confused with foreign fonts.
-- Includes every national flag as long as it's recognized by the ~~USA~~ Unicode Consortium.
+- Random language flags, ensuring that all Nations are treated equally... as long as they're recognized by the ~~USA~~ Unicode Consortium.
 - Leverages the power of popular dependencies such as `left-pad` to avoid reinventing the wheel.
 - Tests mocked component that calls a mocked hook to ensure that empty `div` equals empty `div` snapshot.
 - Every file is called `index` to turn your code editor into a fun maze for the entire family to enjoy.